genexus-books/Saia/doc/ProxyAIAPI.md

 ## GBrain Proxy AI API

-GBrain Proxy AI is an observability tool designed for businesses that interact with AI.
-It provides a unified view of models, enabling traceability of their usage.
-It is easy to use and can be integrated with multiple AI providers, allowing centralized access without the need for specific API keys for each provider.
+GBrain Proxy AI is a powerful observability tool designed for businesses that leverage artificial intelligence.
+It allows organizations to gain a unified view of all their AI models, ensuring full traceability of their usage and providing valuable metrics to improve AI performance over time.

-### What is it used for?
+With minimal adjustments to existing API requests, this tool eliminates the need for individual API keys for all providers.
+Instead, it utilizes GBrain-specific APITokens that are managed at the organization and project levels, providing seamless integration with multiple AI providers and simple centralized access.

-With minimal changes to the traditional invocation of each provider's APIs, this component eliminates the need for specific API keys for each provider, streamlining the usage through a GBrain-specific APIToken.
-These APITokens are linked at the organization and project levels, allowing, among other things, the tracking of usage costs at those levels.
+Some of the key features of GBrain Proxy AI include:

-Some of its features include:
+- Request logging: GBrain Proxy AI generates comprehensive logs detailing all requests sent to AI providers, including both inputs and outputs.

-- Request logging: GBrain Http Proxy generates logs of all requests sent to AI providers, including the inputs and outputs.
+- Request latency: The response time for each request is measured, providing valuable insights for understanding performance and identifying potential issues as early as possible.
-- Request latency: The time consumed in responses is measured, providing valuable information for understanding the performance of the used models and identifying issues early on.
+- Cost monitoring: With GBrain Proxy AI organizations can easily track usage costs at an organization and project level, so that they can monitor and optimize their AI workloads.

-- Cost monitoring: The tool records the usage costs of each AI model.
+By leveraging the powerful features provided by GBrain Proxy AI, organizations can dramatically improve their AI workflows, optimize costs, and ultimately drive greater business success

 ### How to use it?